• Skip to primary navigation

 Worcestershire Sauce has a savory and tangy taste.

-It adds depth to marinades, soups, and stews.
+It improves marinades, soups, and stews.

 It's also a great seasoning for veggies and a key ingredient in cocktails like the Bloody Mary.